 Sometimes figuring out how to live with less is the easy part.
-You can get rid of clutter with a simplicity challenge like …
+You can get rid of clutter in many ways including simplicity challenges like …

 - minimalist fashion challenge Project 333